littleosbook/aenix/doc/book/page_frame_allocation.md

-One solution is to reserve part of the first page table used by the kernel (or some other higher-half page table) for temporarily mapping in page frames so that we can write to them.
-If the kernel is mapped in at `0xC0000000` (page directory entry with index `768`), and we've used 4KB page frames, the kernel has at least one page table.
-If we assume, or limit us to, a kernel of size less than 4MB - 4KB, we can dedicate the last entry (entry 1023) of this page table for temporary mappings.
+One solution is to reserve part of the first page table used by the kernel (or some other higher-half page table) for temporarily mapping in page frames so that we can access to them.
+If the kernel is mapped in at `0xC0000000` (page directory entry with index 768), and we've used 4KB page frames, the kernel has at least one page table.
+If we assume, or limit us to, a kernel of size at most 4MB - 4KB, we can dedicate the last entry (entry 1023) of this page table for temporary mappings.
 The virtual address of pages mapped in like this will be: